 To put it plainly, Radaris is an online database that collects personal information on hundreds of millions of people.
 We know, that’s a shockingly high number of profiles — so, odds are your data is stored on their site even if you actively try to stay anonymous on the internet.
 Ours was.

 Radaris gathers information from multiple sources, including social media, public records, and other data broker databases.
-It’s slightly different from other search sites, though, in that they allow discoveries of social media profiles, internet activity, and any online mentions.
+It’s different from other search sites in that it allows discovery of social media profiles, internet activity, and online mentions.
 That online activity data is one of the reasons we like to use VPNs with our three favorite stealth-mode features so that we can stay hidden online.

 Did You Know: You can control where your information is stored by using Incogni by Surfshark.
 Want to delete your phone number or address online?
 This tool removes it from databases for you.
 It’s included in the Surfshark One bundle that also has the Surfshark antivirus we tested.